Software-Improvement-Group/sigridci/docs/workflows/developer.md

-# Sigrid workflow for developer
+# Sigrid workflow for developers

 ## Set your quality objectives